Volunteer for COVID-19 vaccine trial says he got involved to give back

 “I hope that we get a vaccine that will take care of this virus.
 If I can do this in some small way to help do this, then it’s good for me and it’s good for everybody else,” said Bonnemere.

-Right not RCR has various COVID-19 vaccine trial taking place and they’re at multiple stages, the goal right now is to involve more communities members and get the research done.
+Right now RCR has various COVID-19 vaccine trial taking place and they’re at multiple stages.
+The goal right now is to involve more communities members and get the research done.

 To learn more, you can call 585-288-0890 or visit their website here.